yannickjemmely/Mida/README.md

 </details>

 ### Symbols and assets
-How to retrieve all symbols available for your broker account.
+How to retrieve all symbols available for your trading account.
 ```javascript
 const symbols = await myAccount.getSymbols();